Ship Wake Detection in SAR Images via Sparse Regularization: Introduction

-Inverse problem formulation for line detection applications has been first used by Aggarwal and Karl \cite{aggarwal2006line}.
-The formulation in \cite{aggarwal2006line} is based on inverse Radon transform in order to determine the location and the orientation of lines in images.
+The inverse problem formulation for line detection has been first proposed by Aggarwal and Karl \cite{aggarwal2006line}.
 The main advantage of formulating line detection as an inverse problem is the subsequent use of a regularisation framework, which allows the incorporation of prior information about the object of interest.
-Anantrasirichai et al. \cite{anantrasirichai2017line} have further investigated the inverse problem formulation and proposed a method for B-line detection in lung ultrasound images.
-Furthermore, the inverse problem solution somehow creates an enhanced (less-noisy) image.
-This enhancing step is different from operations like despeckling, which require statistical assumptions \cite{achim2006sar, moser2006sar} or statistical model selection \cite{karakucs2019generalized} and is very well studied in the literature (e.g. see \cite{pivzurica1999image, pizurica2001despeckling, achim2003sar, datcu2007wavelet, molina2010gibbs}.)
+Anantrasirichai et al. \cite{anantrasirichai2017line} have further investigated the inverse problem formulation for B-line detection in lung ultrasound images.
+Although the inverse problem solution creates an enhanced image, this step is different from operations like despeckling, which require statistical assumptions \cite{achim2006sar, moser2006sar} or statistical model selection \cite{karakucs2019generalized} and is well studied in the literature \cite{pivzurica1999image, pizurica2001despeckling, achim2003sar, datcu2007wavelet, molina2010gibbs}.